I'm Carrying: Other appearances

 Wings' version of "I'm Carrying" was used in the soundtrack for the film The In-Laws in 2003.
 The song is also incorporated in the soundtrack to the Greg MacGillivray film To the Arctic 3D, including for a scene in which a mother polar bear plays with her cubs.

 Sham Rock covered "I'm Carrying" on their 2004 album The Album.
 Guitarist Phil Keaggy played the song with Paul McCartney at the wedding of Linda McCartney's sister Laura Eastman.

+Personnel

+According to The Paul McCartney Project: